mobxjs/mobx/docs/computeds.md

 1. They should not have side effects or update other observables.
 2. Avoid creating and returning new observables.
+3. They should not depend on non-observable values.

 ## Tips